 Food for Friends is undoubtedly the holy grail of vegetarian restaurants in Brighton.
 The menu is influenced by flavours from Italy, Japan and the Middle East, and the majority of the veggie dishes can be adapted to being 100% vegan.
 Located in the iconic and trendy South lanes, Food for Friends is a great spot to visit after a stroll around Brighton’s best boutiques.

 Where?
 17-18 Prince Albert St, Brighton BN1 1HF

-Another favourite amongst Brightonian vegans, ‘Terre A Terre’s’ world inspired menu is not to be missed.
-‘Terre A Terre’ shows us that veganism can be decadent and accessible.
-Not a Vegan yourself?
+‘Where vegetarianism is indulgence not abstinence’.
+Another favourite amongst Brightonian veggies, ‘Terre A Terre’s’ world-inspired menu is not to be missed.
+‘Terre A Terre’ shows us that vegeterianism can be decadent and accessible.
+Not a Veggie yourself?
 Go anyway.
 You won’t regret it.
+Vegan options aplenty.